gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

-= 1.9.9 =
+= 2.0.0 =
 * now compatible with the [Autoplay Policy Change](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) from Chrome
-* tracklists are now inserted as iframes (faster and better for styling)
+* tracklists loaded as iframes (faster and better for styling)
-* loved tracks are now regular subtracks, part of a regular tracklist that is created for each user
+* loved tracks are now regular subtracks, part of a simple tracklist that is created for each user
 * Improved autosource
 * Improved wizard
 * Improved templates
 * Better tracks source GUI
 * Spotify metabox
-* Static track dequeue action
 * PHP : pass tracklist object  to the track object / pass track object to the source object
 * merged all playlists classes; and new class WPSSTM_Remote_Tracklist
-* new filter 'wpsstm_pre_save_autosources'
 * [iframeResizer](https://github.com/davidjbradshaw/iframe-resizer) dependency

 = 1.9.4 =